cortesi/ruskel/README.md

 # A dependency of the current project, else we fetch from crates.io
 ruskel serde

-# A sub-pagh within a crate
+# A sub-path within a crate
 ruskel serde::de::Deserialize

 # Path to a crate